awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-sagemaker-edge-manager.md

 1. Deploy the SageMaker Edge Manager component, the packaged model component, and the inference component to run your model on the SageMaker inference engine \(Edge Manager agent\) on your device\.

-For more information about creating edge packaging jobs and inference components that work with SageMaker Edge Manager, see [Create AWS IoT Greengrass V2 Components](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-greengrass-custom-component.html.html) in the *Amazon SageMaker Developer Guide*\.
+For more information about creating edge packaging jobs and inference components that work with SageMaker Edge Manager, see [Deploy Model Package and Edge Manager Agent with AWS IoT Greengrass](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-greengrass.html) in the *Amazon SageMaker Developer Guide*\.

 The [Get started with SageMaker Edge Manager](get-started-with-edge-manager-on-greengrass.md) tutorial shows you how to set up and use the SageMaker Edge Manager agent on an existing Greengrass core device, using AWS\-provided example code that you can use to create sample inference and model components\.